Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

 \subsection{Quadratically constrained quadratic programs}

-Given the previous discussion on the benefits of the relaxed formulations of the multiple-shooting problem, this work investigates the use of the approaches in Eq.~\eqref{eq:prox_const_prob} and Eq.~\eqref{eq:unconst_prob} as an alternative to the formulation explored in the previous section.
+Given the previous discussion on the benefits of the relaxed formulations of the multiple-shooting problem, this work investigates the formulations in Eq.~\eqref{eq:prox_const_prob} and Eq.~\eqref{eq:unconst_prob} as an alternative to Eq.~\eqref{eq:feas_prob}, explored in the previous section.
 In this sense, the optimization problem in Eq.~\eqref{eq:prox_const_prob} is approximated by a sequence of convex counterparts in the form of

 after expanding and dropping constant terms of the objective function, where $\mathbf{E}_k:=\mathbf{X}_k-\mathbf{X}_d$ denotes the error between the $k$-th design vector and the desired conditions.
 The formulation in Eq.~\eqref{eq:prox_const_LS} corresponds to a quadratically constrained quadratic program (QCQP), a class of convex optimization problems for which, unfortunately, a closed form solution cannot be generally found.
 This means that more advanced techniques need to be employed in order to compute $\Delta \mathbf{X}_k^*$ at each iteration, which would increase the computational burden of the implementation.
 With this in mind, the QCQP approach was disregarded in this work, being left for future investigation.